Lawyers Urge Uniformity in Courts’ Pandemic Response

 “The courts are often looking to the Judicial Council and Judicial Council is often deferring to local courts,” Richardson said.
 “We need the Legislature to step in and establish statewide safety guidelines for the courts.”

-While the legislature has been reluctant to interfere with a separate, co-equal branch of government, lawmakers agreed Tuesday that the courts will need to come up with a statewide plan to resolve Covid-19 related case backlogs and ensure safety in all courthouses.
+While the Legislature has been reluctant to interfere with a separate, co-equal branch of government, lawmakers agreed Tuesday that the courts will need to come up with a statewide plan to resolve Covid-19 related case backlogs and ensure safety in all courthouses.

 “We struggle with setting statewide standards and imposing that locally, but how do we ensure that you can keep the culture of the 58 counties functioning and still be able to set standards so we don’t see differences in access to justice county to county,” Assembly committee chairman Mark Stone, a Scotts Valley Democrat said.
 “This hearing is for us to understand the challenges you are up against and how we can help.”

-“It’s not our job to tell the judiciary how to run their branch of government,” Senate Judiciary Committee chairman Sen. Tom Umberg, an Orange County Democrat observed.
-“But we are concerned about certain issues, certain disparities, certain limitations on access to justice and it would be useful to have a plan, performance standards and metrics that establish the bare minimum of access to justices in California.”
+“It’s not our job to tell the judiciary how to run their branch of government,” observed Senator Tom Umberg, an Orange County Democrat who chairs the Senate Judiciary Committee.
+“But we are concerned about certain issues, certain disparities, certain limitations on access to justice, and it would be useful to have a plan, performance standards and metrics that establish the bare minimum of access to justices in California.”

-Physical distancing requirements and staff shortages pose additional hurdles for the courts, as does getting people to show up for jury selection.
+Physical-distancing requirements and staff shortages pose additional hurdles for the courts, as does getting people to show up for jury selection.
 Nancy Eberhardt, the head clerk for San Bernardino County Superior Court, said her court has an 11% show rate.
 It used to be 30%.

 “Judges are put in a difficult spot.
 We are asking people to come to court, but jurors are afraid to come,” Cantil-Sakauye said.
 “And who can blame jurors for being afraid?